Destinations Italy Sardinia

 Drag to see more

-Built by the Italian Navy in 1856, machine-gunned by American planes in the war, restored in the 2000s into one of the most distinctive small hotels in Italy.
-Still a working lighthouse — the lantern rotates above you while you eat dinner under one of eight glass gazebos on the lawn.
-Eleven rooms across the original keeper's quarters and the adjacent semaforisti residence, all looking onto the Tyrrhenian.
-A 14-meter infinity pool dropped into the cliff edge.
+A historic working lighthouse on a clifftop above Chia, built 1854 by the Italian Navy for Vittorio Emanuele di Savoia.
+The adjacent Residenza Semaforisti — the former lighthouse-keepers' residence, billed as the first example of military architecture in Italy turned into hospitality — still shows the marks of low-altitude American wartime strafing.
+Rooms across the original keeper's quarters and the semaforisti residence, all looking onto the Tyrrhenian.
+A cliffside infinity pool.
 The kitchen has no fixed menu — the chef discusses your preferences and cooks accordingly.
 About an hour south of Cagliari, on a private dirt road no public vehicle can use; the hotel runs a shuttle from a lower parking lot.
 The fact that you can't drive in is the point.

 What it's known for